Applying to the Lundquist College PhD Program

 No. It is normal not to have specific research interests before entering the program.
 While it is important to know yourself--your interests and goals--it is equally important and helpful to enter the PhD program with an open mind, willing to explore new topics and subjects.
 An important part of the development of a PhD student is to learn what is known and where significant unresolved issues lie in one's field of study.

 How do your PhD students develop the skills necessary to be an effective classroom teacher?

-All of our students teach a total of four undergraduate classes during the third and fourth years in the PhD program.
+PhD students are required to teach a total of five undergraduate courses over the five funded years in the program.
 Before taking on the responsibility for a course, PhD students serve as teaching assistants to faculty members and observe faculty teaching the course they will teach.
 They also attend seminars on effective teaching, utilize the services of consultants in the University's Teaching Effectiveness Program, and are mentored by outstanding teachers on the business faculty.